How to Organize Daycare Paperwork

 Daycare organization ideas

-There are a few simple tricks and tips you can use to make your life a whole lot easier when it comes to organizing paperwork.
+There are a few simple tricks and tips you can use to make your life a whole lot easier when it comes to organizing daycare paperwork.
 Let’s start with the big one, TAXES!
 For your taxes you need every receipt ever known to man, along with your utility bills, bank statements, check stubs and payment records, just about anything you can think of.
-For more tax information, check out the blog for an article coming soon.
 Where do you put all of this stuff you so you can find it again?

 Have a place to organize your daycare receipts and papers

 You need a shoe box or drawer to plop all of your receipts in.
 Let’s face it, every time we clean out our purse, we don’t have time to log every receipt in there.
 You can have a place to plop and run and later, when you have a few minutes during nap to do some paperwork.
 Grab out what’s in there and log it on a spreadsheet or in a notebook.

 When the end of the year comes, your totals are ready to be figured and you aren’t spending a month logging receipts after you have already forgotten what you bought.
 For expert advice on how to fill out your taxes, check out Tom Copeland.

 I would recommend logging NO LESS than once a month so things are still fresh on your mind.
 Some providers do it weekly.
 I’m not going to lie, my first years of daycare, I did it all at the end of the year.